-The stories IRW published in 2020 on water problems in Florida and California illuminate some of the many water issues prevalent in the country today.
+The stories IRW published on water problems in Florida, California and Louisiana over the last year illuminate some of the many public-health issues prevalent in the country today.
+We’re continuing to report on water problems nationwide and will feature new work in the coming months.

 The Weather Channel supported our work in Florida and made it available on weather.com.
 The Tampa Bay Times published the story online and in print.
 In California, the Fresno Bee, which has a track record of covering water issues in the state, co-published the project.